Jayne Ludlow: Club career

 Ludlow won a scholarship to the University of Pennsylvania, but left months into the four-year course due to dissatisfaction with the standard of football.
 She then moved to London and played for Millwall Lionesses and Southampton Saints, while completing a physiotherapy degree at King's College, London.

 Joining Arsenal in 2000, Ludlow scored 28 goals from midfield as she helped the Gunners to a domestic treble in her first season.
 At the time, manager Vic Akers described her as "the best box-to-box player in the women's game".
 She was voted Players' Player of the Year in 2001, an achievement she repeated in 2003 and 2004.
-In 2007, Ludlow was a key part of the side which won an unprecedented quadruple, scoring 24 goals.
+In 2007, Ludlow was a key part of the side which won an unprecedented quadruple, scoring 24 goals, including a volley from 30 yards in Arsenal's 4–1 win over Charlton Athletic in the 2007 FA Cup final.
 In the 2005 off-season, she returned to the United States to play for New York Magic.

 She stayed loyal to Arsenal to become vice-captain and later, captain of the side.

 During Arsenal's 1–0 league win at Everton in April 2010, Ludlow was red carded for an "aggressive outburst" at opponent Fara Williams.
 This meant that club captain Ludlow was suspended for the 2010 FA Women's Cup final, in which Arsenal were beaten by Everton.

 In July 2013, after a succession of injuries, Ludlow announced her retirement from playing, indicating a desire to focus on her role as an academy coach with Arsenal and Wales.
 Altogether with Arsenal, Ludlow won nine league titles, six FA Cups, and a UEFA Women's Cup.
 Ludlow is Arsenal's all-time highest goal scorer.